-There are over 10 miles of trails within the San Joaquin wildlife sanctuary.
+There are over 10 miles of trails within the San Joaquin Wildlife Sanctuary.
 These trails assist hikers and day walkers in navigating their way along the terrain and marsh.
 In addition, there are also many ponds located all over the property.

-It is advisable for visitors to bring fresh drinking water along on their hikes through the area.
+Visitors should bring fresh drinking water along on their hikes through the area.
 Additionally, it is asked that you take your trash with you.

-See Related: Best Things to do in Three Rivers, California
+See Related: Best Things to Do in Three Rivers, California

 9. Tanaka Farms